viktor-ferenczi/performance-improvements/README.md

 When changing thrust values, such as adjusting override or just pressing WASD, a lot of time is spent recalculating power and fuel state of all thrusters on the grid every tick.
+The fix reduces the frequency of maximum thrust recalculations to once a second on average.

-The simple fix is to reduce frequency to once a second.
+The downside is that changes in fuel or power availability will take effect on the maximum available thrust about a second later, an acceptable compromise.

-The downside is that changes in fuel or power availability will take effect on a one second delay.
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/22874-grids-with-hydrogen-thrusters-decrease-simulation-speed-after-warfare-2-update-but-not-before)